onionpancakes/chassis/README.md

 ## Elements

-Use `html` function to generate HTML strings from vectors.
+Use `c/html` function to generate HTML strings from vectors.

 Vectors with **global keywords** in the head position are treated as normal HTML elements.
 The keyword's name is used as the element's tag name.